danhuang1202/react2amp/README.md

 Easy to migrate exist React App (build by Webpack, babel and Express) to AMP website.

+Thanks @savemuse's contrubutes to add support for webpack@5 for webpack@4 users, please use @react2amp@1 for webpack@5 users, please use @react2amp@5

 ## Features
 1. Collect AMP component tags and generate script tag to load these resources,
 2. Support customized AMP component version specification like: `<amp-carousel data-ver="0.2">{...}</amp-carousel>`